BITSS-OPA/opa-deworming/code/06_npv_deltaearnings.md

 K = \frac{\text{teacher salary} + \text{teacher benefits}}{\text{# Students}}
 \end{equation}

-Teacher salary is estimated by the average salary of teachers in Kenya ($1.2451\times 10^{4}).
-Likewise, teacher benefits are estimated by the average benefits of teachers in Kenya ($537).
+Teacher salary is estimated by the average salary of teachers in Kenya ($1.2055\times 10^{4}).
 Each of these have been adjusted for inflation.
 Since compensation for teachers in rural villages where the treatment was administered is below the national average, we are overestimating the costs for a conservative analysis.
 The average number of students per school is (45).

 **NOTE** I confirmed average teacher salary and average number of students based on a google search, but am unable to find info on teacher benefits.